kstenerud/dogma/kbnf.md

 Types:

+Range types:

 - bits
 - sint
 - uint
 - real

+Discrete types:

 - bool

-TODO: Need to differentiate between functions that accept discrete values or ranges
+- discrete_uint

+Discrete types can either be single-value literal (uint), or a variable from decoded data...
+How to differentiate this?
+- realized value?
+- some params are non-matching... non-variable? constant?
+- ranges are only valid in productions, when matching against the document...
+- so maybe there aren't 2 kinds of uint?
+- can't match a uint of variable size because it would be ambiguous, but can use previously bound length value
+  - same for liit, pad, etc. would become ambiguous.
+  - so technically, range is allowed everywhere but a rule must not be ambiguous.

+Once a variable is bound, it is a discrete value.
+- so we have "matching" ranges, and realized values.
+- does limit bit count work as a range?
+- Only the first arg of encoding funcs can be ranges.
+Everything else is a literal or a variable.
+- pad has two bits params that can be ranges.
+- basically the bit count param is always discrete...? what about text?
+- what about `limit(u1(1)*, 5~10) limit(u1(0)*, 5~10)`.. technically this is `u1(1){5~10} u1(0){5~10}`
+- - `limit(cp(N)*, 8*5-8*10)`

+Also `limit_byte(v, count) = limit(v, count*8)`?
+- does this work for `limit_byte(cp(N)*, 5~10)`?

+Basically `limit` says that a process, which will generate an unknown number of bits, must be limited to x.
+- or maybe just by policy disallow ranges in limit bit counts?

+Only encoding funcs can accept int ranges since they map directly to a deterministic bit pattern.
+- also, encoding funcs cannot accept calculations?
+Or can they?
+- `signed_integer(v1*4, 32)`

+Ranges not allowed in calculations, but realized values from ranges are allowed

+A variable's range is fixed by the time it is bound.

 Builtins:

-- limit(v: bits, bit_count: uint): bits
+- limit(v: bits, bit_count: discrete_uint): bits
-- pad_to(v: bits, bit_count: uint, padding: bits): bits
+- pad_to(v: bits, bit_count: discrete_uint, padding: bits): bits
-- pad_edge(v: bits, bit_count: uint, padding: bits): bits
+- pad_edge(v: bits, bit_count: discrete_uint, padding: bits): bits
 - if(condition: bool, on_true: bits): bits
 - bind(name: identifier, value: any): any
-- cp_category(names: ?): bits
+- cp_category(names: category_name): bits

 Builtin encodings: